-As stated in CMS Publication 100-4, Chapter 29, Section 270.1, an individual appointed by a beneficiary or provider/supplier to act as the representative of the beneficiary / provider / supplier in conjunction with a claim(s) is known as an appointed representative.
+As stated in CMS Publication 100-4, Medicare Claims Processing Manual, Chapter 29, section 270.1, an individual appointed by a beneficiary or provider/supplier to act as the representative of the beneficiary / provider / supplier in conjunction with a claim(s) is known as an appointed representative.
 The beneficiary/provider / supplier has authorized their representative to make or give any request or notice; to present or to elicit evidence; to obtain information; and to receive any notice in connection with the claim or claims.
 This appointment must be accepted by the appointed individual to be valid.

 Billing clerks or billing services employed by a physician or supplier to prepare and/or bill claims, process payment and pursue appeals act as an agent of the physician and do not need to be appointed as a representative.

-Appointments of Representative requirements are met if a completed CMS Form 1696 is submitted to the Medicare contractor.
+Appointment of representative requirements are met if a completed CMS Form-1696 is submitted to the Medicare contractor.
 The form must be signed and dated by both the beneficiary/provider and the representative.
-See CMS form 1696.

 In order for us to consider all of the facts supporting your case, it is in your best interest to submit the appropriate supporting documentation for the patient's claim(s) in question.
 If supportive documentation is not submitted the redetermination will be conducted using information in our possession.